 Individuals and businesses alike dread the thought of tax preparation.
 In many cases these are the consumers who convince themselves they can handle all the accounting only to find out that they are struggling with numbers and forms.
 This is when both business owners and individuals turn to tax preparation services for their expertise.

 Tax preparation services require a certain set of skills.
 Accounting for tax prep is defined as accountants and tax professionals that prepare individual and/or business tax returns for submission to the IRS.
 According to Statista, the revenue of the accounting, tax preparation and payroll services industry in the United States generated about $156 billion last year and will only be growing.

-Providing accounting tax prep services is a business that can certainly bring in profits.
+Starting aa accounting and tax preparation business can certainly bring in profits.
 Whether you handle businesses or individual tax preparation, there are always customers looking for help.
 As long as there are taxes, there will be a need for tax prep merchants.

 Setting Up Your Tax Preparation Service

-Beginning a business in the tax prep industry will take a bit of planning.
+starting a tax preparation business will take a bit of planning.
 In order to be successful there are a few main points that you should be sure to think about.